openstack/neutron/doc/source/devref/contribute.rst

   * [A] External repo available, no code decomposition
   * [B] External repo available, partial code decomposition
   * [C] External repo available, code decomposition is complete
+  * [D] Not deemed required.
+Driver is already bare-bone and decomposition effort is not considered justified.
+Assessment may change in the future

   Absense of an entry for an existing plugin or driver means no active effort has been observed or potentially not required.